computefoundation/gnu-linux-shell-scripting/README.md

 Credits will be placed in the wiki and can identify the user in any way he or she likes, including name, username or URL.
 Contributed scripts will be looked over and should follow the [*Guideline for Scripts*][wiki-Guideline-for-Scripts].

-If a contributed script provides the same solution as another using an alternative method, it will be given the same base name with an incremented number.
-Files with the same base name will be ordered by the most commonly accepted method.
+If a contributed script provides the same solution as another using an alternative implementation, it will be given the same base name with an incremented number.
+Files with the same base name are ordered by the most commonly accepted method.

 Please feel free to send emails with suggestions, comments or questions.